Circular segment

-In geometry, a circular segment (symbol: ⌓), also known as a disk segment, is a region of a disk which is "cut off" from the rest of the disk by a secant or a chord.
-More formally, a circular segment is a region of two-dimensional space that is bounded by a circular arc (of less than π radians by convention) and by the circular chord connecting the endpoints of the arc.
+In geometry, a circular segment or disk segment (symbol: ⌓) is a region of a disk which is "cut off" from the rest of the disk by a straight line.
+The complete line is known as a secant, and the section inside the disk as a chord.

+More formally, a circular segment is a plane region bounded by a circular arc (of less than π radians by convention) and the circular chord connecting its endpoints.